Vyral/base-template/_posts/2022-05-02-dealing-with-a-changing-market-part-1.md

 As you can see, things are shifting towards a more balanced market.
 How can you navigate this? **Your ultimate goal should be to maintain or increase your market share.** For example, if you closed 30 homes last year, try to close 30 homes again this year.
 Since we’re in a shrinking market, you’ll have grown your market share by selling the same amount of properties.
 This way, when the market bounces back, you’ll have a greater share, and you’ll be able to sell many more houses.&nbsp;

 “Shift” has 12 methods to help you navigate a changing market.
 Today we covered No. 1, Get Your Mind Right, and we’ll cover more in the future.
 If you have questions in the meantime, please call or email us.
-We’d love to help
+We’d love to help\!